National Rail | station code OKE

 www.english-heritage.org.uk

-Bus 118 from West Street to Lydford, Castle Inn, 17 minutes journey.
+Bus 118 from West Street (some journeys also from Station forecourt) to Lydford, Castle Inn, about 20 minutes journey.

-M-S every 1-3 hours.
+M-S hourly, also summer Sun & BH infrequent.
 For bus times see Traveline.

 A picturesque steep-sided gorge of the River Lyd with an abundance of wildlife, an impressive 28 metre high cascade